On this page:

 - You should see the additional hard drive disk; right-click on it, choose New partition, then follow the instructions to format the hard drive.

-- Test to see if the drive is now recognized by going to Windows Explorer (a new drive letter should appear)
+- Test to see if the drive is now recognized by going to File Explorer (a new drive letter should appear)

 Backup to USB flash drives